-During the 2012 Nashville Sounds season, each home game with at least one broken bat will result in the opportunity for obtaining trees to be planted in the fall.
+Since the 2012 Nashville Sounds season, every home game with at least one broken bat results in the opportunity for obtaining trees to be planted in the fall.
 Groups eligible to participate include schools, churches, scouts, little league teams, soccer teams, conservation organizations, watershed groups, and civic organizations.

 From the pool of participants who sign up through the Tennessee Wildlife Resources Agency, one group will be drawn at random for each Sounds home game where a bat is broken.
 At the end of the Sounds season, nine final winners will be drawn.
 Each of the nine winning organizations will receive trees for fall planting from the Department of Agriculture-Division of Forestry.
 The groups will be eligible to receive up to 200 trees for planting.

-The Nashville Sounds assist the community by donating items such as tickets or merchandise to disadvantaged youth, development and educational programs, youth baseball programs, and medical research organizations.
+The Nashville Sounds assist the community by donating items such as tickets or merchandise non-profit organizations to be used in raffles or auctions to raise funds for their cause.
+More »

 In celebration of Father's Day, the Nashville Sounds held an essay contest throughout the Greater Nashville area.
 Children were encouraged to submit essays entitled "What My Father Means to Me".
 The grand-prize author threw out the first pitch as a father-daughter combination and received four tickets to a future Sounds game.